There are times when you want your code to run after some time. In such cases, the core Timers module in Node.js is the best option to go with.

 }

-setTimeout(sayHello, 2000, ‘Sloan’);
+setTimeout(sayHello, 10000, 'Sloan');

+It is important to keep in mind that the timeout interval cannot be relied upon to run after the exact number of milliseconds.
 This happens usually because some other running code blocks or holds onto the event loop and pushes the execution of the timeout back.
+The guarantee is that the timeout would never be sooner than the set timeout interval.

-clearTimeout(timeout) – Cancelling the Timeout
+The clearTimeout() Function – Cancelling the Timeout

 The clearTimeout() clears the timer set by the setTimeout().
 So, when the code runs, the execution is halted immediately.
-The setTimeout() basically returns a Timeout object which can be used to cancel the timeout resulting in a change in the execution behavior.
+The setTimeout() basically returns a Timeout object which can be used to cancel the timeout resulting in a change in the execution behaviour.

-Let us tweak our example a little bit so you can understand it better:
+Let us tweak our example a little bit so you can understand it better.

 console.log(`Hello, ${name}`);

-}, 2000, ‘Sloan’);
+}, 10000, 'Sloan'); //

 clearTimeout(sayHello);

-setInterval & clearInterval
+2. setInterval & clearInterval

-setInterval(callback[, delay[, …args]]) – “Infinite Loop” or “After every” Execution
+The setInterval() Function – “Infinite Loop” or “After every” Execution

 This is the list of arguments accepted by setInterval():